MarcioCantos/React-myReads/README.md

 # License

-The content of this repository is licensed under a MIT License.
+The content of this repository is licensed under a [MIT License](https://github.com/MarcioCantos/React-myReads/blob/master/LICENSE).

-A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
-Licensed works, modifications, and larger works may be distributed under different terms and without source code.